Becoming a Police Officer

 Basic POST Certificate: Upon completion of probation, you will be eligible for your POST Basic Certificate.

 After probation, and depending on department needs and your ability, you can then apply for special assignments within the department based on eligibility.
-This can include becoming a detective, traffic officer, K9 handler, SWAT member, or a variety of other assignments we offer.
+This can include roles such as detective, traffic officer, K9 handler, SWAT member, and other assignments we offer.

 So Where Do I Sign Up?